nixys/nxs-data-anonymizer/README.md

 #### GitLab CI

-This section describes how to integrate Nixys Data Anonymizer into your GitLab CI.
+This section describes how to integrate nxs-data-anonymizer into your GitLab CI.
 You may add jobs below into your `.gitlab-ci.yml` and adjust it for yourself.

 ##### Job: anonymize prod